quarksuite/legacy/README.md

 + `bind` utilities as settings for reuse
 + `pipe` data through your settings
 + `bind` whole pipelines to create data presets

-## Use QuarkSuite

-+ for small projects that need to be up and running quickly
-+ for distributed design data sets you can use between projects
-+ for a consistent, flexible design system foundation

-## Don't Use QuarkSuite

-+ if your design token demands are much more complex than creating and building data to scale
-+ if you prefer tools built around batteries-included configuration
-+ if you have output demands beyond web technologies

 ## Installation